 My personal experience with pruners: A good pair of hand pruning shears (I like Felco pruners) is one garden tool many plant owners should purchase early.
 They are one of those indispensable hand garden tools.

 A quality pair of bypass pruning shears can last 10-15 years.
-I own a pair of Felco pruners in use to this day that are over 30 years old and still going strong.
+I own a pair of Felco hand pruners in use to this day that are over 35 years old and still going strong.
 I’ve replaced blades and springs but the old Felco workhorse still gets the job done.

 You’ll find many models of pruning shears… as varied as any garden equipment.
 Between the light pruning shears for roses and the heavy duty “loppers” there seems no end of models.